Provincial governments of South Africa: Executive

-Several of these areas may be combined in one department and the portfolio of one MEC.
+Several of these areas may be combined into one department, and the portfolio of one MEC.

 Judiciary

 South Africa has a single national court system, and the administration of justice is the responsibility of the national government.
-At present the jurisdictional boundaries of the High Courts do not correspond entirely with the provincial boundaries; the Superior Courts Bill currently before Parliament will rationalise the courts so that there is a single High Court division in each province.
+In each province there is a division of the High Court of South Africa, but the boundaries of jurisdiction of the divisions do not always correspond exactly to the provincial boundaries.

-The provincial executive does play a role in the selection of High Court judges, as the Premier of a province is ex officio a member of the Judicial Service Commission when it deals with matters relating to a High Court that sits in that province.
+The provincial executive does play a role in the selection of High Court judges, as the Premier of a province is ex officio a member of the Judicial Service Commission when it deals with matters relating to a High Court division that sits in that province.

 Provincial constitutions

 A provincial legislature can, by a two-thirds majority vote, adopt a constitution for the province; it is not necessary to do so, as the national constitution provides a complete structure for provincial government.
 A provincial constitution must be consistent with the national constitution except that it can provide for different structures and procedures for the executive and the legislature.

 The only province that has adopted a constitution is the Western Cape; in doing so it chose to rename its legislature the Provincial Parliament.
 It also calls its Executive Council the Provincial Cabinet, and the MECs are called Provincial Ministers.